asb219/evaluate-SOC-models/README.md

 ## Produce results

 Produce plots and tables of the results by running

 ```
 python produce_all_results.py
 ```

 On the first run, this will download 6.2 GB of forcing data and run the 5 soil models on 77 selected topsoil profiles from ISRaD, producing 6.3 GB of output data.
-All resulting plots and tables are saved in the `dump/Results` folder.
+All resulting plots and tables will be saved in the `dump/Results` directory by default.

 ### Multiprocessing